What is a Project Investment Calculator?

 Review Funding Requirements

-Include all capital needs—fixed costs, initial working capital, and running costs until breakeven—to ensure you have sufficient cash flow.
+Include all capital needs-fixed costs, initial working capital, and running costs until breakeven to ensure you have sufficient cash flow.

-Potential Difficulties in Using a Product Pricing Calculator
+Potential Challenge in Calculating Product Pricing

 While the calculator makes pricing easier, beginners may still face some challenges: